StellaObi/Brain-Tumor-Classification/README.md

 ## Dataset

-The publicly available brain tumor dataset from Kaggle (Nickparvar, 2021) was used for this study.
+The publicly available brain tumor dataset from Kaggle was used for this study.
 The dataset is a combination of MRI images from three datasets: figshare dataset, SARTAJ dataset and Br35H dataset.
 The dataset consists of 7023 images of human brain MRI images which is collected as training and testing.
-Each of the collection contains 4 classes of brain tumor MRI images: glioma, meningioma, no tumor, and pituitary
+Each of the collection contains 4 classes of brain tumor MRI images: glioma, meningioma, no tumor, and pituitary.

 ## Practical Applications

 -  Early Tumor Detection and Diagnosis: